antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
 I see Extensibility as one of the most important factors that makes Vite what it is today.
-There's no reason we shouldn't do it for Vite DevTools.
+There's no reason we shouldn't do the same for Vite DevTools.
 -->

 ---